gnolang/gno/docs/explanation/gno-tooling/cli/gnokey.md

 ### `call`

-This subcommand lets you call a public function.
+This subcommand lets you call a public function on a Realm.

 ```bash
 # Register